 In a previous post, we looked at how to apply to middle school in NYC.
 Now we’ll examine NYC middle school choices and the admission factors which influence your child’s likelihood of being offered the programs they are applying for.

 The NYC Middle School Admissions Guide, is a good starting point to research the programs your child is eligible for.
 A single school might offer multiple programs such as a zoned program as well as a scholar’s program.
 The directory lists stats for each school such as school size, academic and safety performance, number of seats vs applications received, etc.

 Your residential address determines your child’s school zone, which specifies the district programs they are eligible for.
 They are also eligible for specific borough and city-wide schools/programs.

 There are specialized programs you can apply for, eg. IS239 Mark Twain School for Gifted & Talented, but you MUST submit a Request for Testing (RFT) in October of the year your child is in Grade 5.
 Your middle school application form is submitted in the December of your child’s Grade 5 year.

 If this sounds overwhelming – don’t worry!
-The district, borough and city wide programs your child is eligible for are listed in the Middle School Directory.
-Their application form, which they receive at their elementary school in November, is personalized to list each of these programs and any programs for which you’ve submitted an RFT.
+The district, borough and city wide programs your child is eligible for are listed in the Middle School Admissions Guide.
+Their application form, which they receive at their elementary school in October, is personalized to list each of these programs and any programs for which you’ve submitted an RFT.